Endor Labs MCP server

 • get_resource: Add additional context from commonly used Endor Labs resources about your software such as findings, vulnerabilities, and projects.

-• scan: Run an Endor Labs security scan to detect risks in your open source dependencies, find common security issues, and spot any credentials accidentally exposed in your Git repo.
+• scan: Run an Endor Labs security scan to detect risks in your open source dependencies, find common security issues, and spot any credentials accidentally exposed in your Git repository.

 After you set up the MCP server, you can choose to disable the tools that you do not want to use.